/

 Failure to comply with industry regulations and security standards can result in penalties, fines, and even legal action.
 Additionally, data breaches resulting from EMV fraud can trigger obligations under data protection laws, further complicating the legal landscape.

-EMV Liability Shift and its Implications for eCommerce Merchants
+EMV Liability Shift and What It Means for eCommerce Merchants

 Can EMV Fraud Lead to Chargebacks?